fluxcd/flagger/docs/gitbook/install/flagger-install-on-alibabacloud-servicemesh.md

-# Flagger Install on Alibaba ServiceMesh
+# Flagger Install on Alibaba Cloud Service Mesh

-This guide walks you through setting up Flagger on Alibaba ServiceMesh.
+This guide walks you through setting up Flagger on Alibaba Cloud Service Mesh.

 ## Prerequisites
 - Created an ACK([Alibabacloud Container Service for Kubernetes](https://cs.console.aliyun.com)) cluster instance.
-- Created an ASM([Alibaba ServiceMesh](https://servicemesh.console.aliyun.com)) instance, and added ACK cluster.
+- Created an ASM([Alibaba Cloud Service Mesh](https://servicemesh.console.aliyun.com)) instance, and added ACK cluster.

 ### Variables declaration
 - `$ACK_CONFIG`: the kubeconfig file path of ACK, which be treated as`$HOME/.kube/config` in the rest of guide.